ShelpAm/homework-collection/README.md

 And now you can enable and start it by `systemctl --user enable homework-collection.service --now`.

+If you already installed `homework-collection` before, you may should refresh systemd files by `systmectl --user daemon-reload`.
+And after that you can run `systemctl --user restart homework-collection` to restart the service.

 The installation is default to user home, following [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec).